 Consultants can be found in almost every industry and across a wide range of activities.
 That’s why when you’re ramping up on consulting recruiting, it’s helpful to put together a framework for thinking about the different types of consultants and the classes of consulting firms that are available.

 Therefore, to help you get a sense of consulting landscape we’ve broken down the different types of consulting firms into four classes: strategy consulting, implementation consulting, industry specialists and functional specialists.

-When you're first ramping up on consulting recruiting, it's helpful to put together a framework that will serve as a jumping off point for thinking about any given firm within the context of their industry.
-For this purpose, we've put forth the following classes of consulting firms: strategy, implementation, industry specialists and function specialists.
-It's not perfect, and as we'll discuss, some firms, particularly in the last five years, have started cut across categories but like all frameworks its value is in providing an initial anchoring for how to think about the world.
+These classes are not perfect, and as we'll discuss, some firms, particularly in the last five years, have started to cut across categories.
+However, as with all frameworks, its value is in providing an initial anchoring for how to think about the world.

 ex: Chartis Group

 Strategy consulting firms are among the most known class of consulting firms.
 Within this class, there are two tiers of consulting firms: Tier 1 consulting firms & Tier 2 consulting firms.

 This category includes the well known, "elite" heavyweights such as McKinsey & Co., BCG and Bain & Co..
 Since these tier 1 firms have cemented their status over the years, many people simply refer to them as MBB - for McKinsey, BCG and Bain.
 You'll even hear people say "I'm targeting an MBB" or hiring managers say "I want someone with MBB experience."